mailpile/kettlingar/README.md

-These functions must always take at least one positional argument (`_request_info`), and must either return a single tuple of `(mime-type, data)`, or implement a generator which yields such tuples.
+These functions must always take at least one positional argument (`_request_info`), and must either return a result, or an `HttpResult(mimetype, data)`.
+Instead of returning a single value it is also supported to implement a generator which yields multiple results, (the first of which may be an `HttpResult`).

 Arguments after `_request_info` (both positional and keyword arguments) are part of the exposed API.
 If the arguments have type hints,